andymason/blog/posts/index.md

 [coderonfire.com](https://coderonfire.com/)

-Posts here are mostly for myself, technical ramblings and problems I've solved knowing that at some point I'll need to refer back too them.
+Posts here are mostly for myself, technical ramblings and problems I've solved knowing that at some point I'll need to refer back to them.
 Enjoy.

 - [Trigger on View --- A simple intersection observer helper](./2022-04-19-trigger-on-view.html)
 - [Everyone Writes their own blog platform](./2022-04-13-everyone-writes-their-own-blog-platform.html)